How To Trade Options: Basics for Beginners

 How much money do you need to trade options?

 This is a difficult question because the money you’ll need depends on the type of option you plan to trade.
-To be more precise, it depends on the price of the underlying asset, which can be practically anything.
-In theory, you could start trading with only $100, but if you’re serious about all of this, you ought to start with at least $5,000.
+While you could start with a small amount, most serious traders historically suggested $5,000.

 Are options gambling?